kean/Nuke/README.md

 ### Memory Cache

 Nuke provides a fast in-memory cache (`Cache`) which stores processed images ready to be displayed. `Cache` uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
 It has a limit which prevents it from using more than ~20% of available RAM.
-As a good citizen `Cache` automatically evicts images on memory warnings and removes most of the images when the application enters background.
+As a good citizen, `Cache` automatically evicts images on memory warnings and removes most of the images when the application enters background.

 # Requirements<a name="h_requirements"></a>